IgorUU/task_manager/README.md

 # Future plans
 - [ ] Drag and drop tasks to reorder them.
+- [ ] Fully understand the process of DND.
+Optimise the structure.
 - [ ] Registration and login.
 (Tokens, OAuth...)
 - [ ] Session handling.
 - [ ] Edit existing tasks.